jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-05-03-geprc-skip3-hd-review-complete-setup/index.md

 On the other hand I caught a very sunny day on that flight and you can get a sense of how the camera performs in such conditions as well.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/JBg2vqF3VPw?rel=0" frameBorder="0" allowFullScreen title="GEPRC Skip3 HD on a very small 300mAh 3S battery"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/JBg2vqF3VPw?rel=0" frameBorder="0" allowFullScreen title="GEPRC Skip3 HD on a very small 300mAh 3S battery" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 #### 💀 Flight test on 2S battery with tri-blade Avan Rush 2.5" prop